 Draft revision of Recommendation ITU-R M.1371-5 Doc.
 5/107(Rev.1)

-Technical characteristics for an automatic identification system using time division multiple access in the VHF maritime mobile frequency band
+Technical characteristics for VHF automatic identification system using time division multiple access in the maritime mobile service

 This modification of Recommendation ITU-R M.1371 is intended to keep the specified technologies of the Automatic Identification System (AIS) up to date and in line with the development at the International Maritime Organization (IMO).
 These proposed revisions address modifications to the AIS locating devices for search and rescue purposes, modifications to the content of the reported messages and modification to the transmission behaviour of the AIS equipment, removal of channel switching for AIS operation and editorial revisions, to align with the mandatory format for ITU-R Recommendations.